 Living a healthy and mindful lifestyle is all about consistency and maintaining balance, especially when it comes to food, drink, sleep and stress management.
 The trick is to achieve that balance without missing out on the good times.
 Ah (sigh), if only it were so easy.
 Well, we all know that the busy festive season is abound with opportunities to over-indulge or stay up late, and that can potentially wreak havoc with balance if you’re not mindful.
 However, by paying attention, (non judgmentally of course), to what we’re eating, drinking and to whether we’re getting enough sleep, an awareness should prevent us from consistently going overboard and regretting our choices.
 Being in the right head space, should also make it easier to get those Xmas tasks done, without leaving everything to the last minute.
 Here’s a few things to be mindful of during the festive season that should hopefully make for smoothly sailing through the silly season.

 Try to keep regular hours - Sure, getting 8 or so hours of sleep every night can be challenging during the festive season, but regular sleeping hours are essential if you want to get through this period unscathed.
 A consistent bed time and wake time is the corner stone of a healthy sleep routine and should, all going well, make both falling asleep and waking up easier.
 Make sure your room is quiet, dark enough and the right temperature to avoid restlessness.
-Be aware of partner disturbance (whether they’re restless sleepers, or keeping different hours to you) and consider a mattress that feels right for you both (potentially a mattress like My Side if you have different preferences in feel), is the right size, and minimizes disturbance every time one of you rolls over.
+Be aware of partner disturbance (whether they’re restless sleepers, or keeping different hours to you) and consider a mattress that feels right for you both, is the right size, and minimizes disturbance every time one of you rolls over.

 Curb excessive consumption - When trying to avoid over-indulging at yet another Christmas party, it can be a good idea to plan ahead.
 Try to eat a meal that includes protein and plenty of vegetables before going to the party so you don’t arrive absolutely ravenous.
 Once at the party, remember not all cocktail food is created equal.
 Lean protein choices such as sushi, frittata or meatballs are going to make you feel better than opting for the fried and pastry based bites.
 The same advice applies to your alcohol consumption - plan ahead, set yourself a limit for the evening and try to alternate alcohol with water or soda water.
 This should not only make you feel better in the morning, but will slow down your actual alcohol (and calorie) intake.